 Validation of the rainfall retrieval algorithm consists of comparing the rainfall estimates with corresponding observations (rain gauges in this study).
-The accuracy of rainfall estimates can be measured by decomposing the rainfall process as sequences of discrete and continuous random variables; i.e., the presence or absence of rainfall events (discrete variable) and the amount of rainfall (continuous variable).
+The accuracy of rainfall estimates can be measured by decomposing the rainfall process into sequences of discrete and continuous random variables; i.e., the presence or absence of rainfall events (discrete variable) and the amount of rainfall (continuous variable).
 The occurrence of rainfall events in a given area and at a particular time follows a Bernoulli process and consequently the estimation accuracy of rainfall events can be conducted by analyzing a contingency table.
 The typical scores that measure the accuracy of categorical forecasts are: hit rate (H), probability of detection (POD), false-alarm rate (FAR), and discrete bias (DB).
-The continuous validation strategy consists of comparing the amount of rainfall that occurred at specific area in a particular time and the continuous measurements of accuracy are: mean absolute error (MAE), root mean squared error (RMSE), and continuous bias (CB).
+The continuous validation strategy focuses on the amount of rainfall that occurred at specific area in a particular time and the continuous measurements of accuracy are mean absolute error (MAE), root mean squared error (RMSE), and continuous bias (CB).

-The second section of this paper describes the data collection process and source of information.
-The third section describes the conventional statistical techniques to perform validation.
+The second section of this paper describes the data collection process and sources of information.
+The third section describes the conventional statistical techniques used to perform validation.
 The fourth section presents validation results during heavy storms over PR, and includes a comparison for rain gauges versus HE and rain gauges versus NEXRAD.
-The fifth section presents some strategies for algorithm improvements.
-The sixth section presents some conclusions.
+The fifth section presents the NEXRAD bias due to distance from the radar.
+The sixth outlines some strategies for algorithm improvements.
+The seventh section presents some conclusions.